prometheus/blackbox_exporter/CONFIGURATION.md

   [ enable_http2: <bool> | default: true ]

   # Whether to enable HTTP3.
+  # Note: When enable_http3 is true, valid_http_versions must not include HTTP/2.0
+  # as HTTP/3 and HTTP/2 cannot be used together.
+Additionally, when enable_http3
+  # is true, enable_http2 must be set to false.
   [ enable_http3: <bool> | default: false ]

   # The IP protocol of the HTTP probe (ip4, ip6).